dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 - Different words carry different meaning depending on context and so their embeddings should also take context in account.
 - ELMo trains a bidirectional LM, and extract the hidden state of each layer for the input sequence of words.
 - Then, compute a weighted sum of those hidden states to obtain an embedding for each word.
 The weight of each hidden state is task-dependent and is learned.
-- This learned ELMo embedding in used in specific task for which embedding is obtained.
+- This learned ELMo embedding in used in specific downstream tasks for which embedding is obtained.

 ### Results